 4. Get a business account

 The Pinterest business account – a personal and a business account on Pinterest have different terms of service.
-But the main difference and the reason why you absolutely need a Pinterest business account is that this will give you access to Pintrest Analytics.
+But the main difference and the reason why you absolutely need a Pinterest business account is that this will give you access to Pinterest Analytics.
 And if you have been reading our blog in the past, you should be aware of the importance of data for any kind of marketing success.

 Here is how to set up a Pinterest business account.